Lomé: Geography

 At its creation, the commune of Lomé was wedged between the lagoon to the north, the Atlantic Ocean to the south, the village of Bè to the east and the border of Aflao to the west.

 Today, it has experienced a vertiginous extension, and is bounded by the Togolese Insurance Group (GTA) to the north, the Atlantic Ocean to the south, the oil refinery to the east, and the Togo-Ghana border to the west.
-The agglomeration spreads over an area of 333 sq.km. including 30 sq.km. in the lagoon area.
+The agglomeration spreads over an area of 333 km^{2}. including 30 km^{2}. in the lagoon area.

 The services of the municipality of Lomé go far beyond the limits of the gulf and the municipality to the north and east of the city.